"The Truth" Really Began...

 1902: FIRST Convention was held at Enniscorthy, Co Wexford, S. Ireland.
 [23 new Workers went out making 51 total.]

 1903: FIRST Convention was held at Portadown, Co.
 Armagh, N. Ireland.
-Started baptizing for the FIRST time and also formed churches.
+Started baptizing and rebaptizing for the FIRST time; and withdrawing from churches and forming their own home churches.
 The followers now consisted of both workers and saints.
-[Jack Carroll and his sister, Francis, entered the work, making 125 workers total.]
-[32 new workers went out making 83 total; including Mr. & Mrs. William (Bill) Carroll and Bill's sister May.]
+[34 new workers went out making 85 total; including Mr. & Mrs. William (Bill) Carroll, and May]

 1903, Sept.: The FIRST workers ventured outside the British Isles, pioneering the work around the world.
 The FIRST workers in the USA were William Irvine, George Walker and Irvine Weir.

-1904, Sept/Oct: The FIRST Convention at Crocknacrievewas held on John West's farm near Enniskillen, N. Ireland, lasting 4 weeks.
+1904, Sept/Oct: The FIRST Convention at Crocknacrieve was held on John West's farm near Enniskillen, N. Ireland, lasting 4 weeks.
+[Jack Carroll and his sister, Francis/Fanny entered the work]

 1905: The FIRST Official Workers' List was distributed, containing 200+ workers' names.

-1913-14: The FIRST edition of Hymns Old & New was published, consisting of 256 hymns.
+1913-14: The FIRST edition of Hymns Old and New was published, consisting of 256 hymns.
 Many hymns were taken from popular Christian hymnbooks.
 Additional Information

 1919: William Irvine moved to Jerusalem.
 Those believing his "Omega Gospel" continued to support him financially via correspondence.
 Calling themselves the Message People or The Witnesses, they took no official name, and there are still members of this group who believe they alone know the true meaning of the Scriptures, as written in Irvine's letters to them.